Content-First: Redefining Social Media Discovery Models

 Demographic data faces several significant limitations in today's social media landscape:

-• Limited first-party data availability: According to our analysis, reliable demographic information is available for only a small percentage of opted-in profiles across major platforms.
+Limited first-party data availability: According to our analysis, reliable demographic information is available for only a small percentage of opted-in profiles across major platforms.
 This creates significant data gaps that undermine targeting accuracy.

-• Algorithmic inference limitations: Many tools attempt to infer demographics based on limited signals, leading to substantial error rates.
-As one customer noted: "Brand fit score - It's something that if I need to find some creators super quickly and I know I don't have much time to analyze everyone, I just see the brand fit score, and if it's a high score, I go and check more".
+Algorithmic inference limitations: Many tools attempt to infer demographics based on limited signals, leading to substantial error rates.
+As one customer noted: "Brand fit score, it's something that if I need to find some creators super quickly and I know I don't have much time to analyze everyone, I just see the brand fit score, and if it's a high score, I go and check more."

-• Error amplification: Errors in demographic estimations can compound significantly, leading to increasingly inaccurate conclusions and ineffective targeting strategies.
+Error amplification: Errors in demographic estimations can compound significantly, leading to increasingly inaccurate conclusions and ineffective targeting strategies.

 Ethical and Legal Considerations